-According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, Devils Hole Pupfish is one of the most critically endangered species, founded in 1964.
+According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, Devil’s Hole Pupfish is one of the most critically endangered species, found in 1964.
 There are many animals, birds, and fish that are extinct in today’s world.
 According to the IUCN Red List of 41,415 species, 16,306 are endangered species (animals and plants included).

 The endangered species include one in eight birds, one in four mammals, one-third of all amphibians and 70% of estimated plants.
 The number in a total of extinction has reached 785, and 65 are found in captivity.
 Due to human activities over the last 500 years, 800 species have been forced into extinction.
 It’s difficult for scientists to be precise about most endangered-disappearing species as they haven’t been identified.

 Devils Hole Pupfish a Unique Fish Of The Desert

 Wales and George S. Myers had collected the Devils Hole pupfish’s holotype in March 1930 from Devils Hole in the U.S. state of Nevada.
 It was reported as a new species by American ichthyologist Joseph H. Wales.
 The name “diabolis” was suggested because of the type of locality of Devils Hole.
 Devils Hole formed approximately 60,000 years ago, while the scientists assume that the Pupfish existed in isolations for 10,000-20,000 years.
 It is believed that they arrived via subterranean water or over drylands, but the scientists aren’t sure about it.